Jinksi/learning-agentic-llm-systems/agentic-workflows/parallelisation/README.md

 _See [Building effective agents \ Anthropic](https://www.anthropic.com/research/building-effective-agents)_

 LLMs can sometimes work simultaneously on a task and have their outputs aggregated programmatically.
-This workflow, parallelization, manifests in two key variations:
+This workflow, parallelisation, manifests in two key variations:

 - **Sectioning**: Breaking a task into independent subtasks run in parallel.
 - **Voting**: Running the same task multiple times to get diverse outputs.